kikko-land/kikko/README.md

 ![Dark-mix](https://user-images.githubusercontent.com/7958527/184724299-1ca49493-c35d-4ad7-82e7-c4375e07086f.svg)

 <p align="center">
   <i>Kikko is a wrapper around SQLite interfaces.
 It brings transaction support, middlewares for queries, and SQLite adapters for the most popular platforms. <br> <br> It also allows you to build data heavy reactive interfaces on top of SQLite for any platform with any framework or lib.</i>
 </p>
 </p>

+> # This project is in an active development!
+Don't expect it to work stable before stable release.
+Some backend could not work, and breaking API changes may happen.

 > ### Full documentation can be found on [the site](https://kikko-doc.netlify.app/).
 >